-However the Court has evolved over the years with the commencement of the Paralegal Profession and the steadily increasing monetary limits of the Small Claims Court which years ago was restricted to claims up to 6 thousand dollars and has increased over the years to 10 thousand dollars, then 25 thousand dollars and as of this year increased again to 35 thousand dollars.
+However, the Court has evolved over the years with the commencement of the Paralegal Profession and the steadily increasing monetary limits of the Small Claims Court which years ago was restricted to claims up to 6 thousand dollars and has increased over the years to 10 thousand dollars, then 25 thousand dollars and as of this year increased again to 35 thousand dollars.
 While parties can still represent themselves before the Small Claims Court with the increase in the monetary limit has come the potential for substantial financial losses and the complexity of the matters being adjudicated on.

-It is due to this increase risk and complexity that it is important to consider obtaining the assistance of a Paralegal both to assist you in navigating the forms and procedures required to have you matter reviewed by the Court and to ensure that whether defending an action or making a claim that you understand the issues and have them competently presented to the Judge.
+It is due to this increased risk and complexity that it is important to consider obtaining the assistance of a Paralegal both to assist you in navigating the forms and procedures required to have your matter reviewed by the Court and to ensure that whether defending an action or making a claim that you understand the issues and have them competently presented to the Judge.
 This position is illustrated by the Court in the case of Kaur v Singh, 2015 CanLII 56070 (ON SCSM) when discussing the problems arising when an individual represents himself and perhaps not presented his Defence as well as it should have been or in consideration of facts and law that could have assisted him.
 The Court in this case said;